iotaledger/wallet.rs/documentation/docs/libraries/rust/getting_started.md

 ### Initialisation

-In order to use the library, you first need to create an _AccountManager_ :
+To use the library, you first need to create an _AccountManager_ :

 ```rust
 use iota_wallet::{account_manager::AccountManager, client::ClientOptionsBuilder, signing::SignerType};